What Happens Before You Die? – Interview with divorce financial planner Paula Ryan.

 The financial implications of the years preceding death, to the quality of care received – and what’s left for the family as inheritance – is an area often not thought about until it’s too late to improve the situation as effectively as you could have done if action had been taken sooner.
 Just as it’s important to make financial plans when a family goes through divorce, it is equally important to think ahead to when relatives will need you to support them in some way, or you will need someone to support you.

-In this interview with Financial Planner Paula Ryan, she talks about how vital later life planning is and how some people do not understand the responsibilities that come with Power Of Attorney.
+In this interview with Financial Planner Paula Ryan, she talks about how vital later life planning is and how some people do not understand the responsibilities that come with having Power Of Attorney.

 “A good time to talk about later life care is before your parents, relatives – or you yourself – actually need any specific care or to make changes to your home or lifestyle.